karthikj757/Ex.No-6-Prompt-Engineering/README.md

 The aim is to understand how to request help from AI tools for tasks like writing Python code, integrating with APIs, comparing outputs, and generating actionable insights.

 Result:
+  The program is executed successfully and the output is verified.